yogimogi/yoimagelabeler/README.md

 ### Localization

 It supports English and German.
 For all other device locales it falls back to "en_US".
 It honors device's locale when it starts up.
 You can change the locale through the app.
 Reflecting change in device's locale while the app is running is ignored.
 I have used a package called 'devicelocale' to get device locale even before MaterialApp and so 'context' is available.
-During project build, this package does throw a warning DevicelocalePlugin.java uses or overrides a deprecated API.
+During project build, this package does throw a warning <b>DevicelocalePlugin.java uses or overrides a deprecated API.</b>

 ### Screenshots